Commercial Insurance

 4. Public Entity Cyber Liability

 Public entities are among the most targeted organizations for ransomware and data breach attacks.
 They hold sensitive citizen data (tax records, utility accounts, court records, health information) and often have older IT infrastructure with limited security budgets.
 A single ransomware attack can cost a small city hundreds of thousands of dollars in response costs, system restoration, and ransom payments.
+Learn more about cyber liability insurance for Oregon businesses and how it applies to public entities.

 • Ransomware response and ransom payments

-• Forensic investigation costs
+• Forensic investigation costs and system restoration

 • Citizen notification costs (Oregon requires notification within 45 days)